-The TU Delft solar team has won the 14th World Solar Challenge in Australia by force majeure.
-After five days of racing came solar car nuna9 crossed the finish line in Adelaide on 12 October 2017 at a quarter to seven Dutch time.
-It took the team four days and more than six hours to complete the 3,000 kilometer race.
+With overwhelming force, TU Delft's solar team won the 14th World Solar Challenge in Australia.
+After five days of racing, the solar car nuna9 crossed the finish line in Adelaide at quarter to seven Dutch time on October 12, 2017.
+The team took four days and more than six hours to complete the 3,000-kilometer race.

 MPPT units

-MGEelectronics from Leeuwarden, one of the technostarters of our business cluster, once again made an important contribution to this Delft victory.
-Thanks to their 8 built-in MPPT units (Maximum Power Point Trackers), the solar cells extract the maximum possible energy from the sun.
+MGEelectronics from Leeuwarden, one of the technostarters of our business cluster, made another important contribution to this Delft victory.
+Through their 8 built-in MPPT units (Maximum Power Point Trackers), the solar cells extract the maximum possible energy from the sun.
 Something that is of course crucial in such a race.
-The winning 'family car' of the TU Eindhoven is also equipped with material from MGEelectronics.
-Until now, MGElectronics has contributed technologically to every Dutch victory in the World Solar Challenge in recent years.
+The winning ‘family car’ of TU Eindhoven is also equipped with material from MGElectronics.
+So far, MGElectronics has contributed technology to every Dutch victory in World Solar Challenge in recent years.

 Challenge

-It is the ninth time that the team has entered the race.
-It has won six times before, twice the team took second place.
-The organization of the World Solar Challenge tightens up the rules of the race every edition.
-As a result, the participants are challenged to the maximum, but the average speed is also reduced.
-For example, Nuna9 in Australia achieved an average speed of about 81 to 82 km per hour.
-Never before has the Nuon Solar Team taken so long to complete the solar race.
-Two years ago, the team from Delft defeated competitor Twente by 8 minutes: a minimal difference in a race of 3,000 kilometers.
-At that time the average speed was still 91.75 km per hour.
+It is the ninth time the team has competed in the race.
+Six times before it won, twice the team took second place.
+The organization of the World Solar Challenge tightens the rules of the race every edition.
+This gives the participants maximum challenge, but also reduces the average speed.
+In Australia, for example, Nuna9 achieved an average speed of about 81 to 82 km per hour.
+Never before did the Nuon Solar Team take so long to complete the solar race.
+Two years ago, the Delft team beat competitor Twente by 8 minutes: a minimal difference in a 3,000-kilometer race.
+Back then, the average speed was 91.75 km per hour.

 read here more about the victory of the TU Delft.